-I’ve previously written about visiting this ice cream parlour before, but it wasn’t as busy this time as usually, so I was able to get some better photographs than before.
+I’ve previously written about visiting this ice cream parlour before, but it wasn’t as busy this time as usual, so I was able to get some better photographs than before.
 Even though it was no longer very sunny or warm, it was still doing a brisk trade.
-I had my old favourites banana and coconut flavours.
+I had my old favourites, banana and coconut flavours.

 We were even able to get a seat outside which has never happened before, this place is usually really busy!
 They had cute little seats made out of old milk pails, and even this adorable little child-sized bench.